SimonLdj/hypnolog-server/README.md

 *HypnoLog* allows you to fast and easily visualize your application data/objects while debugging from any environment, in any language.
 Forget about those black text-based console debug-printing back from the 70's.

+## Features:
+- **Log from any language**/technology/environment (all you need is HTTP support).
+See [Language wrappers](documentation#language-wrappers).
+- **Visualize any data**.
+Use existing or customize and add your own visualization.
+It's a web application: do everything possible in a web browser and use any existing visualization library.
+Read more about [Visualizers](documentation#Visualizers).

 ## Why do I need this?
 - You're developing an application with reach data and while debugging you want to view you data as image/graph/map/whatever and not as long-unreadable-block-of-text.
 - You don't want to waste precious time on developing your own debugging tools.